exaltedmt/PetTrainer/Stage3/README.md

-This is Stage 2.
-We adopt a new, OpenCV, coordinate function.
-We work with tuples.
-In contrast, we are not saving the results to a png.
+This is Stage 3.
+We explore grouping options for our detections, as well as categorize output with rectangle or point debug modes.